 For example, task priorities are typically determined by the selected scheduling policy, e.g., rate monotonic~\cite{Liu:73}, or based on the task criticality levels (i.e., more critical tasks are prioritised over the less critical ones).
 Task deadlines are typically decided by system requirements.
-Task inter-arrival times, i.e., the time interval between consecutive task executions, usually depend on system environment events triggering task executions.
-However, among task parameters, tasks' WCET values are typically difficult to accurately estimate at early development stages.
-For some tasks, WCET values may depend on various factors such as implementation decisions, task workloads, RTOS properties and hardware components.
-These factors may not be fully known at early stages of development, making it difficult to precisely estimate WCET values for some tasks~\cite{Gustafsson:09,Altenbernd:16,Bonenfant:17}.
+Task inter-arrival times, i.e., the time interval between consecutive task executions, usually depend on system environmental events triggering task executions.
+In contrast, the WCET values of some tasks may depend on various factors such as implementation decisions, task durations, real-time operating systems, and hardware components.
+However, these factors may not be fully known at early stages of development, making it difficult to precisely estimate WCET values for real-time tasks~\cite{Gustafsson:09,Altenbernd:16,Bonenfant:17}.
 As a result, engineers tend to provide ranges for WCET values instead of point estimates.